jackiewangCV/audio-classifier/README.md

 ## Training

 Since all the data had been preprocessed, training was smooth like butter.
-So train_16k.py script;
+So train.py script;

 - First loaded the data
 - Data was balanced using SMOTE algorithm
 - Model was trained on 10 epochs with batch size 32 using train set and validation set
 - At least the model had been test on test set and results were computed.
-- Model had been changed to Residual Connection as they've proven good results in proven.
-It seems more reliable afterwards, what it means is that you can trust that everytime you hit the run button you will get 80% 81% accuracy
-- Many experiment were conducted the highest accuracy so far was 80% 81%.
-- Experiment 8 and Experiment 12 turns out to be reliable choice
+- Model involves two 1D convolution layers followed by one 1D MaxPooling layers.
+The structure is similary to AlexNet but pin down a little bit and we're using 1D.
+- After training on 30 epochs with batch size 32 we got 89% accuracy.
+Perfectly predicting water and alarm, suggesting a need to collect more data for others class.

 Weights can be found at this url